Geophysics: History

 Geophysics emerged as a separate discipline only in the 19th century, from the intersection of physical geography, geology, astronomy, meteorology, and physics.
+The first known use of the word geophysics was in German ("Geophysik") by Julius Fröbel in 1834.
 However, many geophysical phenomena – such as the Earth's magnetic field and earthquakes – have been investigated since the ancient era.

 Ancient and classical eras

 The magnetic compass existed in China back as far as the fourth century BC.
 It was used as much for feng shui as for navigation on land.
 It was not until good steel needles could be forged that compasses were used for navigation at sea; before that, they could not retain their magnetism long enough to be useful.
 The first mention of a compass in Europe was in 1190 AD.

 In circa 240 BC, Eratosthenes of Cyrene deduced that the Earth was round and measured the circumference of Earth with great precision.
 He developed a system of latitude and longitude.

 Perhaps the earliest contribution to seismology was the invention of a seismoscope by the prolific inventor Zhang Heng in 132 AD.
 This instrument was designed to drop a bronze ball from the mouth of a dragon into the mouth of a toad.
 By looking at which of eight toads had the ball, one could determine the direction of the earthquake.
 It was 1571 years before the first design for a seismoscope was published in Europe, by Jean de la Hautefeuille.
 It was never built.